 5 - Don't you have to be a lawyer to file a property tax appeal?

 You are not required to have legal representation at most agencies.
 If you put your property in an LLC or Corporation the Cook County Board of Review requires you get a lawyer.
-We think this is political BS.
+We think this is political Bullshit.
 That's right we said it!
 (We are a family business and I have been wanting to talk to our customers like family, so employees and even other family members thought it best we keep things professional.
 So naturally, I took a survey and asked thousand of clients if they want us to talk to them like one family member to another "with the occasional profanity" or keep it totally professional?
 I was proud to see 94% voted for the family member and the occasional profanity. lol.

 6 - How long does an appeal take, when will I see my savings?

 Typically it takes 1 to 3 months to get a decision once the appeal is submitted.
 The savings is seen on the 2nd installment tax bill, as this is the only bill that shows your assessed value.
 When you appeal, you are challenging your assessment.

 7 - If the property taxes are included in my mortgage what will happen if I appeal?

 If your property taxes are included in your mortgage, a reduction in your property taxes may reduce your monthly mortgage payment!
 You need a health reduction for this to occur.
 If you get only a little reduction, the new annual tax rates and state equalizer may eat your savings and your mortgage may not drop.
 It's still better to appeal than to do nothing.
 In addition to the tax rate and state equalizer, Cook County will set a new Assessed Value on your property every three years.
 These Assessed Values usually go up!
 If your property taxes go unchallenged, you will likely see a significant increase in your property taxes and your mortgage payment.
 If you do construction or building permits, you may get re-assessed sooner than the normal three year cycle!

 8 - I heard some companies have a guarantee, do you have one?